 - Stretch lines that get dry and irritable

 5. Skin Infections

 There are various types of skin infections that can cause the skin to become irritable.
-The most common ones are fungal infections, such as ringworm and scabies.
+The most common ones are yeast infections and fungal infections, such as ringworm and scabies.

 Symptoms of Skin Infections